 Spooky season is upon us!
 October brings colder weather, candy on every shelf, and more time inside to spend with family.
 One of the best ways to celebrate Halloween is by decorating.
 You don’t need to spend an arm and a leg to make your home look hair-raising!
 Some of the best decorations, whether classy or terrifying, can be made right at home using your home printer.
 Carve out some time with the kids this Halloween with these printing ideas!

 Arguably the most well-known Halloween decoration is the Jack-O-Lantern.
 Carved pumpkins with a candle inside make for a soft-lit spooky vibe on any patio or windowsill.
 Some would say getting the right design etched into your gourd is an art form, and we agree!
 If you’re no Picasso, don’t worry.
 Your home printer can help you out!
-Find a line art online you think would look good on a pumpkin.
+Find line art you think would look good on a pumpkin.
 It can be an easy Jack-O-Lantern smile or an intricate piece of design work but make sure the lines have no shading!
 Print on regular paper, cut out the white space, and use the remaining outline to tape onto your pumpkin.
 Carve around the tracing.
 The ending result is a gorgeous pumpkin to show off!

 If your little ones like playing dress-up, this craft is perfect!
 Many online sites have printable mask templates.
 Use a basic sheet of paper or construction paper, then print out the template.
 Have the kids cut them out with safety scissors and carefully punch a hole in each corner.
 String some yarn through the holes and let the kids color in whatever details they want.
 Popular characters like Iron Man or Captain America have pre-colored templates that resemble each mask.
 Be creative, and have your kids make their designs!